r-renato/ha-climacell-weather/README.md

 _To use this component you must obtain an API key.
 Visit the the <a href="https://www.climacell.co/weather-api" target="_blank">Climacell</a> site to known how to obtain one._

+## **WARNING**
+Realtime and Forecast are two different services, so they consume 1 API call each one.

 ## Manual installation

 1. Using the tool of choice, open the directory (folder) of your HA configuration (there you can find `configuration.yaml`).